seanmenzies/UnrealProjects/README.md

 The damage component is responsible for dealing and receiving damage.
 It interfaces with the character's inventory and stats components to factor in aspects such as arrow fall-off, character buffs and debuffs, character skill, weapon stats etc. On the receiving end, it compares the incoming damage with armour and other types of resistance.
 Fully networked, the system interfaces with in-engine AnimNotifyStates to calculate frame-independent traces.

 The AI controller class manages such as aspects as perception (vision and hearing), path following particulars, target selection and combat decisions.

+Custom math library contains static function to be used to make various calculations such as calculating launch velocity needed to get from a to b given a desired angle.